 For instance, rolling a 2 and 5 means they can move 7 points in one checker or two moved by 5 and 2 respectively.
 A player rolls double, which means the moves are also double, so they move 1, 2, 3, or 4, maintaining a 4 times total.
 For instance, a player rolls double-5, he can move his checker by 20 points as 4×5, 2 checkers with every 10 points, 3 checkers with two in 5 points, and one in 10 points, or 4 x 5 points each.

 3. Hitting takes place when one checker is on it and the other player comes to the same point means it is a hit and sent to the board middle.

 4. A point featuring one checker is a ‘blot’.
 As a checker is on the bar, he should start from the beginning and can move only when all the checkers are into play.

 5. Bearing Off is about checkers removal out of play and from the board.
 Players need to roll a dice value corresponding to the point number.
 If they have a 6-point checker, they may move to 5 points for 1-point.

 For instance, if a player rolls a 3 in one dice and there is no checker on the 3-point, they can move a checker 3 points on the highest numbered point.

-In case a player’s checker hit and start bearing-off, they should move back into the home board before other checkers are borne-off as ok backgammon.
-On removing all the checkers from the home board, it is a victory.
+In case a player’s checker hits and starts bearing off, they should move back into the home board before other checkers are borne-off as ok backgammon.
+Removing all the checkers from the home board, it is a victory.